 Of course, part of this is the “will” issue we covered earlier.
 But we mention it here because one goal of these shake-up sessions is to constantly reinforce that achieving your objectives relies on being comfortable with bringing in new talent everywhere in the organization.

-Issue 3: We now have the will and skill, but lack the resources to fund the full journey
+Issue 3: The organization has the will and skills, but lacks the resources to fund the full journey

 Now you’re rocking and accelerating the impact of micro-battles throughout the organization.
 Will is strong.
 Skills are building.
 But here’s the next issue: You don’t have resources to (a) run all the micro-battles at full potential, (b) take action in other parts of the organization based on lessons learned from these battles and (c) run the rest of the business as usual.
 Something has to give, and that means you have to start simplifying the rest.